mn7216/Arma2Autosplit/README.md

 # To do:

--Detect level
+- Detect level

--Settings
+- Settings

--Subsplits
+- Subsplits

 - Reset conditions

--
+- Find consistent pointers after PC restart (and possibly for other PCs)

 # Installation: